If you're looking for water heater elements information, we have it all here. How they work, how to test, replace, or buy an element.

 No, not as long as you have the proper voltage, watts and style.
 Shorter elements have a larger diameter therefore the same surface area.

-I can here the element buzzing in my water heater when it is heating.
+I can here the element sizzling in my water heater when it is heating.
 Is there something wrong?

 Can I replace a water heater heating element without draining the tank?